SachinGokal/capstone-two/README.md

 ### Dataset

 The researchers provided multiple datasets in processed and unprocessed formats.
 The unprocessed dataset consisted of 1 minute data points for each participant.
-The processed dataset was missing the Nasa TLX scores and computed features.
+The unprocessed dataset was missing the Nasa TLX scores and computed features.
 The datasets with computed HR and HRV statistics, appeared to be generated from the raw ECG signal of the subjects, and had a richer set of features.

 The processed dataset also included the Nasa TLX labels, used for the classification models in this project.
 In addition, given the guidance provided in the dataset summaries, better results could be generated from the richer dataset.
 The researchers provided a train, validation, and test dataset.
 For this analysis, I combined all datasets resulting in 18,000 data points per subject and split with Sklearn's test, train split.
 Grid Search cross validation was used for training, though I kept max_depth parameters low at 2/3 to minimize variance in results.
 Total estimators was set to 100/250 for efficiency in this project.

 ### EDA

-Histograms of HR and HRV for the participants:
+Histograms of HR and HRV for the participants indicate that there are significant differences in the distributions of HR and HRV data among subjects.

 ![Heart Rate Histogram](plots/histogram/HeartRateHistogram.png)

 ![HRV Histogram](plots/histogram/HRVHistogram.png)

-The histograms indicate that there are significant differences in the distributions of HR and HRV data among subjects.
+The charts below showing HR and HRV across time in the three different condition states show significant variance in HR and HRV among the different experiment states.
+However, we do see patterns in these values for each condition state, indicating that HR and HRV may have predictables ranges for the different states.

 ![HR for 4 subjects across time](plots/subjects/HRfor4subjects.png)

 ![HRV for 4 subjects across time](plots/subjects/HRVfor4subjects.png)

-The charts showing HR and HRV across time in the three different condition states show significant variance in HR and HRV among the different experiment states.
-However, we do see patterns in these values for each condition state, indicating that HR and HRV may have predictables ranges for the different states.

 In general, these charts highlight the fact that HR and HRV values can differ greatly for any given subject and creating a general model across participants is likely to be difficult.